Tony556/ctfd_auto_install_for_pi3/README.md

  1. Download the script however you like.
 A command you can use is `wget https://raw.githubusercontent.com/Tony556/ctfd_auto_install_for_pi3/master/script.py`
     - Shortened URL `wget https://goo.gl/R62881`
  2. Run the script with `sudo python script.py`
-    - If you encounter issues with apt-get, here are some recommended repositories.
+    - If you encounter issues with apt-get, here are some recommended repositories for your `/etc/apt/sources.list` file.
+[Tutorial on how to use](https://askubuntu.com/questions/197564/how-do-i-add-a-line-to-my-etc-apt-sources-list)

      `deb http://ppa.launchpad.net/webupd8team/java/ubuntu trusty main`

      `deb-src http://ppa.launchpad.net/webupd8team/java/ubuntu trusty main`

      `deb https://deb.nodesource.com/node_0.10 jessie main`

      `deb-src https://deb.nodesource.com/node_0.10 jessie main`